ProspectOne/flexbalancer-js-docs/Basic-Use-Cases.md

 ## Case 1.2: Availability based on Monitor Uptime. <a name="case1.2"></a>
 **The Case**: A customer uses 2+ nodes, monitored by [PerfOps Monitoring Feature](https://panel.perfops.net/monitors).
 A user is directed to the node that has the best Monitor Uptime at a given point in time.
 If both Monitors are down returns random answer.
 [Go to the Use Case](Case-1.2)
 ## Case 2.1: Balancing based on the CDN with the better Performance <a name="case2.1"></a>
-The Case: A customer uses 2+ CDN providers.
+**The Case**: A customer uses 2+ CDN providers.
 Their user is simply balanced to the better performing one.
 [Go to the Use Case](Case-2.1)
 ## Case 3.1: Geolocation with excluded country <a name="case3.1"></a>
-The Case: User has different providers for 2 regions - using 1 CDN for the USA and another CDN for the rest of the world.
+**The Case**: User has different providers for 2 regions - using 1 CDN for the USA and another CDN for the rest of the world.
 [Go to the Use Case](Case-3.1)
+## Case 3.2: The specific answer for the specific region <a name="case3.2"></a>
+**The Case**: User has different CDN provider for each continent, we need to set corresponding answer or fallback if continent is not determined.
+[Go to the Use Case](Case-3.2)
-## More Advanced Use Cases coming soon!
+## More Use Cases coming soon!